base-angewandte/image-backend/docs/overview.md

 Users can export a collection in the form of a pptx file.
 If the user wants to show two artworks on one single powerpoint slide, she can *connect* two artworks inside the collection.

 ## Static and dynamic pages
-The django web app is mainly serving rather static pages, which are defined by the following templates (and a few smaller supporting ones):
+The django web app is mainly serving relatively static pages, which are defined by the following templates (and a few smaller supporting ones):
 * `/artdb/templates/base.html` - the basic page skeleton
 * `/artdb/templates/artwork/thumbnailbrowser.html` - the main page showing thumbnails
 * `/artdb/templates/artwork/collections_list.html` - a listing of collections